wso2/docs-is/en/docs/references/extend/myaccount/customize-my-account-ui.md

 2. Set it up in the [development environment]({{base_path}}/references/extend/myaccount/set-up-my-account-in-a-dev-environment/).

-3. Check out the `v1.4.28` tag of the identity-apps, which corresponds to WSO2 IS 6.0.0 version.
+3. Check out the `v1.4.28` tag of the identity-apps repo, which corresponds WSO2 IS 6.0.0.

     ```java
     $ git fetch --all --tags --prune